How To Conduct A Successful Brand Audit.

 • Establish a clear understanding of market position in relation to the competition

 • Understand how your systems and infrastructure support your brand effectiveness

-Let’s face it, the reason businesses invest in brand building is because they believe it can help maximize ROI (Building Brand Equity).
+Let’s face it; the reason businesses invest in brand building is because they believe it can help maximize ROI (Building Brand Equity).
 Companies as big as Apple, Google, and Amazon have created what Warren Buffett calls “a moat” around their business, by deploying brand building tactics.
-This drives customer loyalty in a way that product benefits can’t do alone, while increasing the value of a business.
+Brand value drives customer loyalty in a way that product benefits can’t do alone while increasing the value of a business.

 Below we dive into the nuts and bolts of a brand audit.

 CONDUCTING A BRAND AUDIT: OVERALL BRAND PERFORMANCE

 What businesses gain from conducting a brand audit is an overall metric of performance.